lastpunk9999/noun-scout-contract/docs/NounSeek.md

 function ANY_ID() external view returns (uint16)
 ```

-The value of &quot;open Noun ID&quot; which allows trait matches to be performed against any Noun ID except non-auctioned Nouns
+The value of "open Noun ID" which allows trait matches to be performed against any Noun ID except non-auctioned Nouns

 #### Returns